WHAT'S NEW

 — Broken Bells "The High Road"

 She was so unbelievable that I actually took notes.
 I don’t mean mental ones.
-I was so shocked and appalled by some of the things she did that by day three I literally started jotting them down in my phone.
+I was so shocked and appalled by some of the things she did that I literally started jotting them down in my phone.
 Why?

 There were simply too many too remember.